113ll3/Ibmclouddocscli/idt/commands.md

     ibm-cluster: "mycluster"
 ```

 In the `cli-config.yml`, you can choose to define the location of a Helm chart in the `chart-path` property and configure the `deploy-image-target` as shown in the example.
 The `deploy-image-target` element in the `cli-config.yml` is used instead of the `repository` and `tag` elements in the `chart/values.yml` file.
-To deploy to {{site.data.keyword.Bluemix}} specifically, set the configuration element `ibm-cluster` to the name of the Kubernetes cluster you have created in {{site.data.keyword.Bluemix}} as described in the [Tutorial: Creating clusters](/docs/containers/cs_tutorials.html#cs_cluster_tutorial).
+To deploy to {{site.data.keyword.Bluemix_notm}} specifically, set the configuration element `ibm-cluster` to the name of the Kubernetes cluster you have created in {{site.data.keyword.Bluemix_notm}}.

-For more information on provisioning, configuring, and deploying to a Kubernetes cluster, see the [Deploy a scalable web application on Kubernetes](/docs/tutorials/scalable-webapp-kubernetes.html#deploy-a-scalable-web-application-on-kubernetes) tutorial.

 Run the following command in your current application directory to build your application: